rstudio/keras3/docs/dev/reference/quantize_weights.md

 - mode:

-  Quantization mode.
-Supported modes are `"int8"`, `"int4"`, `"float8"`,
-  `"gptq"`, and `"awq"`.
-GPTQ and AWQ require a corresponding `config`.
+  Quantization mode supported by the installed Keras version.
 Optional when `config` is supplied.

 - config:

-  A `keras.quantizers.QuantizationConfig` object specifying additional quantization options, including custom weight and activation quantizers.
+  An optional upstream Keras quantization configuration object.

 - filters: